Taimoor1729/Taimoor1729/README.md

 - 👋 Hi, I’m @Taimoor1729
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development and Scraping
-- 🌱 I’m currently learning React
+- 🌱 I’m currently Working on the MERN stack
 - 💞️ I’m looking to collaborate anyone that passionate to work
 - 📫 you have to reach me through my mail and github account